MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 PS C:\> Set-MpPreference -SignatureScheduleDay Everyday
 ```

-This command configures preferences to check for definition updates every day.
+This example configures preferences to check for definition updates every day.

 ### Example 2: Schedule a time of day to check for definition updates